Cephel/4chan-webm-maker/README.md

 2. Put the script somewhere you can access it nicely.
   - Make sure the script resides in the same **partition** as your ffmpeg install.
 This also helps driving down lookup time.
 4. Drag a video file onto the script.
-5. Follow the on screen instructions.
+5. Follow the on-screen instructions.

 Dependencies
 ------------